Diocese of Evansville Liturgical Calendar 2022-2023

 + funeral Mass; + ritual Mass

-November 1 All Saints (Solemnity/holy day of obligation in 2023)
+November 1 All Saints (Solemnity/not a holy day of obligation in 2025)

 - funeral Mass; - ritual Mass